wwu-pi/acse-soap-adder/README.md

 1. Once you published the SoapService projects onto your application server and started the server, your adder service is accessible under <a href="http://localhost:8080/SoapService/SoapAdderServiceBean">http://localhost:8080/SoapService/SoapAdderServiceBean</a> (replace `localhost` with your Docker-IP, when using Docker Toolbox).
 It will, however, only accept SOAP messages and has no web user interface.
 1. The SoapClient is a plain Java project that contains the generated proxy classes and a main method in class `Adder`.
 Run this class from Eclipse to get a result.

-## Creating Web services using wsimport
+## Creating Web services using wsgen and wsimport
 This procedure uses standardized JAX-WS technology (part of Java EE).
 It does, however, require some manual work.

 1. Ensure the PATH environment variable includes the "bin" folder from the JDK installation.
+1. After making changes to the Web service classes, switch into the `SoapAdder-EJB/build/classes` folder on your command line.
+1. Execute the following command to generate the WSDL file `wsgen -verbose -keep -wsdl -d ../ -cp . de.wwu.pi.soapadder.SoapAdderServiceBean`
+1. Run the web service application on your server.
-1. From the command line, execute ``wsimport -keep <URL of WSDL>``.
+1. On the command line, navigate into an appropriate directory outside the server project and execute ``wsimport -keep -p <targetPackageName> <URL of WSDL>``, e.g. using `http://localhost:8080/SoapService/SoapAdderServiceBean?wsdl`.
 This will generate Java source and class files.
 1. Import the generated source files into your Eclipse project that should serve as client system: *File* > *Import* > *General* > *File System*
 1. Depending on the Web service, several message and data classes will be generated.
 Furthermore, there will be a service class which inherits from *javax.xml.ws.Service*.
 Instantiate this class or, in a managed environment, use dependency injection with the annotation ``@WebServiceRef`` (see lecture).
-The service instance will offer a method that returns a proxy providing the Web service operation(s).
+The service instance will offer a method that returns a port providing the Web service operation(s).